-Samples must be obtained using grab collection techniques for the following constituents, including but not limited to: oil and grease, temperature, pH, cyanide, total phenols, sulfides, and volatile organic compounds.
+Samples must be obtained using grab collection techniques for the following constituents, including but not limited to oil and grease, temperature, pH, cyanide, and any other constituents, identified in the District’s Pretreatment Program, as determined necessary by the District Manager. .

-For sampling required in support of baseline monitoring and 90-day compliance reports, a minimum of four (4) grab samples must be used for pH, cyanide, total phenols, oil and grease, sulfide and volatile organic compounds for facilities for which historical sampling data do not exist; for facilities for which historical sampling data are available, the General Manager may authorize a lower minimum.
+For sampling required in support of baseline monitoring and 90-day compliance reports, a minimum of four (4) grab samples must be used for pH, cyanide, and any other constituents, identified in the District’s Pretreatment Program, as determined necessary by the District Manager, for facilities without the required historical sampling data.
+The District Manager may authorize fewer required constituents to be sampled if historical sampling data exists for certain constituents. .

 SEC.
 8.11.
 Individual Wastewater Discharge Permit and General Permit Requirement.
-No Significant Industrial User shall discharge wastewater into the POTW without first obtaining an individual Wastewater Discharge Permit or a general permit from the General Manager.
+No Significant Industrial User shall discharge wastewater into the POTW without first obtaining an individual Wastewater Discharge Permit or a general permit from the District Manager.

-The General Manager may require other users to obtain individual Wastewater Discharge Permits or general permits as necessary to carry out the purposes of this ordinance.
+The General Manager may require other users to obtain individual Wastewater Discharge Permits or general permits as necessary to carry out the purposes of this Ordinance.

-Any violation of the terms and conditions of an individual Wastewater Discharge Permit or a general permit shall be deemed a violation of this ordinance and subjects the Wastewater Discharge Permittee to the sanctions set out in this ordinance.
-Obtaining an individual Wastewater Discharge Permit or a general permit does not relieve a permittee of its obligation to comply with all Federal and State Wastewater Pretreatment Standards or Requirements or with any other requirements of federal, state, and local law.
+Any violation of the terms and conditions of an individual Wastewater Discharge Permit or a general permit shall be deemed a violation of this Ordinance and subjects the Wastewater Discharge Permittee to the Chapter 12- Enforcement Section of this Ordinance.
+Obtaining an individual Wastewater Discharge Permit or a general permit does not relieve a permittee of its obligation to comply with the District’s Pretreatment Program, all Federal and State Wastewater Pretreatment Standards or Requirements or with any other requirements of federal, state, and local law.

 Individual Wastewater Discharge and General Permitting: Existing Connections.
-Any user required to obtain an individual Wastewater Discharge Permit or a general permit who was discharging wastewater into the POTW prior to the effective date of this ordinance and who wishes to continue such discharges in the future, shall, within forty-five (45) days after said date, apply to the General Manager for an individual Wastewater Discharge Permit or a general permit in accordance with this ordinance, and shall not cause of allow discharges to the POTW to continue after ninety(90) days of the effective date of this ordinance except in accordance with an individual Wastewater Discharge Permit or a general permit issued by the General Manager.
+Any user required to obtain an individual Wastewater Discharge Permit or a general permit who was discharging wastewater into the District infrastructure and/or POTW prior to the effective date of this ordinance and who wishes to continue such discharges in the future, shall, within forty-five (45) days after said date, apply to the District Manager for an individual Wastewater Discharge Permit or a general permit in accordance with this ordinance, and shall not cause of allow discharges to the District infrastructure and/or POTW to continue after ninety(90) days of the effective date of this Ordinance except in accordance with an individual Wastewater Discharge Permit or a general permit issued by the District Manager.

-Individual Wastewater Discharge and General Permitting: New Connections: Any user required to obtain an individual Wastewater Discharge Permit or a general permit, who proposes to begin or recommence discharging into the POTW, must obtain such permit prior to the beginning or recommencing of such discharge.
+Individual Wastewater Discharge and General Permitting: New Connections: Any user required to obtain an individual Wastewater Discharge Permit or a general permit, who proposes to begin or recommence discharging into the District infrastructure and/or POTW, must obtain such permit prior to the beginning or recommencing of such discharge.
 An application for this individual Wastewater Discharge Permit or general permit must be filed at least forty-five (45) days prior to the date upon which any discharge will begin or recommence.

 SEC.
 8.11.01 Permit Application Contents.
-Applicants for an individual or general Wastewater Discharge Permit shall complete an application, in the form prescribed by the District.
+Applicants for an individual or general Wastewater Discharge Permit shall complete an application, in the form prescribed by the District Manager.
 The applicant may be required to submit, in units and terms appropriate for evaluation, the following information:

-The name and address of the facility, including the name of the operator and applicant, and the Standard Industrial Classification (“SIC”) code;
+The name and address of the facility, including the name of the operator and applicant, and the Standard Industrial Classification (“SIC”) code.

-Volume of wastewater to be discharged;
+Volume of wastewater to be discharged.

-Wastewater constituents and characteristics including but not limited to those included in this ordinance;
+Wastewater constituents and characteristics including but not limited to those included in The District’s Pretreatment Program and this Ordinance.

-Time and duration of discharge;
+Time and duration of discharge.

-Average and daily peak wastewater flow rates, including daily, monthly and seasonal variations, if any;
+Average and daily peak wastewater flow rates, including daily, monthly and seasonal variations, if any.